Victortaiwo57/Ice-cream-/README.md

-This is the first model I designed four years ago!
+This is the first model I designed four years ago (2021)!

 A simple linear regression model that predicts ice cream prices based on temperature variations.